Government of the 23rd Dáil: Attorney General

-Ministers of State
+Ministers of state

 On 9 March, the Government appointed Bertie Ahern on the nomination of the Taoiseach to the post of Minister of State at the Department of the Taoiseach with special responsibility as Government Chief Whip.
 On 23 March, the Government appointed the other Ministers of State.

-Confidence in the Government
+Confidence in the government

 On 1 July 1982, the Dáil voted on a motion of confidence the Taoiseach placed in the government.
 The motion was carried by a vote of 84 to 77.

 On 4 November 1982, the Dáil voted on a motion of confidence the Taoiseach placed in the government.
-The motion was defeated, with 80 votes in favour to 82 against, with the Workers' Party voting against Haughey, and Tony Gregory abstaining.
+The motion was defeated, the Workers' Party voting against Haughey, and Tony Gregory abstaining.

 After the vote, Haughey sought a dissolution of the Dáil, which was granted by the president.
 A second general election of that year was held on 24 November 1982 for the 24th Dáil.